psygate/civrealms_bulwark/README.md

 * **Pearl-Teleporting**: Bulwarks can stop anyone from pearling through / in / out of a bulwark area.
 There is an option to allow group members to pass through a friendly bulwark.

+* **Damage-Mitigation**: Bulwarks can prevent damage by a certain percentage, depending on their age.
+Maturation starts after X days.

 =======
 civrealms_bulwark
 =================